apache/pulsar/site2/docs/admin-api-schemas.md

 </TabItem>
 <TabItem value="Java Admin API">

-Here is an example to enable schema validation for a tenant/namespace.
+Here is an example to enable schema validation enforcement for a tenant/namespace.

 ```java
 admin.namespaces().setSchemaValidationEnforced("my-namspace", true);